percona/pmm-doc/source/manage/server-admin-gui.rst

 AlertManager integration
 ================================================================================

-This section allows you to configure `integration of the Prometheus with an external Alertmanager <https://www.percona.com/doc/percona-monitoring-and-management/2.x/faq.html#how-to-integrate-alertmanager-with-pmm>`_.
+This section allows you to configure `integration of Prometheus with an external Alertmanager <https://www.percona.com/doc/percona-monitoring-and-management/2.x/faq.html#how-to-integrate-alertmanager-with-pmm>`_.

 * The **Alertmanager URL** field should contain the URL of the Alertmanager which would serve your PMM alerts.